Your time can change a life

 COMPENSATION: $27.00/hour, medical/dental/vision, holidays, sick leave

-The Housing Navigator will work directly with homeless individuals to prepare for and secure stable housing.
-The Housing Navigator is expected to assist the client in a kind, caring and trauma-informed way to assess, plan, implement, monitor and evaluate actions required to meet the client’s housing, health, and human service needs.
+SUMMARY: The Social Worker/Housing Navigator I is responsible for the development and management of individual recovery plans for chronically homeless adults often experiencing mental illness and addiction, and to prepare for and secure stable housing.
+The Social Worker/Housing Navigator I is expected to assist the client in a kind, caring, and trauma-informed way to assess, plan, implement, monitor, and evaluate actions required to meet the client’s health and human services needs.

 ESSENTIAL DUTIES & RESPONSIBILITIES include the following as well as other duties that may be assigned: